qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 - you'll be able to work with mutable trees with mutable state at the branches and at the leaves, in a functional way, with tools that allow your code and your reasoning about the code to compose well
 - you'll be able to make the same alterations to the DOM that the virtual DOM approach does, but without having to do the diffing or patching steps

-In the Haskell community we periodically here from people who work with non-functional programming languages and have dived into Haskell, and start to like their work language much less afterwards.
+In the Haskell community we periodically hear from people who work with non-functional programming languages and have dived into Haskell, and start to like their work language much less afterwards.
 There's a bit of a risk of something happening if you're working with some of the other popular libraries and frameworks, but if you have enough Haskell under your belt for this series you have probably accepted and dealt with that risk already.

 ## Getting started